Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 - Create or find issue related to the problem; Tracking discussions will provide context for the target contribution.
 - Run tests locally; It won't look good if reviewers find minor bugs when reviewing new changes.
 Always make sure to catch regressions and new changes bugs that can be detected early by running unit tests.
-- Documentation on new changes; The code, commit and changes details should be descriptive enough to provide enough information about the work that is about to be integrated.
+- Documentation on new changes; The code, commit and changes details should be descriptive enough to provide enough information about the proposed work.

 Finally don't stress out, go ahead and make the pull request!
 Contributions don't have to be perfect and reviewers are always there to improve the new changes.

 For the full guide on QGIS development see the developers guideline found [here](https://docs.qgis.org/3.40/en/docs/developers_guide
-)
+).

 ## Reach out